Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 Stop spraying long enough to ask questions.
 Where are pests appearing?
 Which varieties show disease first?
 These weak points show you where soil health is compromised.

+Ask why weeds are here.
 Before you spray, understand what they're telling you.
 Thistle, dandelion, plantain, knotweed?
 Compaction.
 Dandelion, plantain, thistle, horsetail?
 Low calcium.
 Clover and vetch?
 Low nitrogen.
 Dock, buttercup, rush?
 Drainage problems.
-This isn't new knowledge - Pliny the Elder observed it in 50 AD.
+This isn't new knowledge — Pliny the Elder observed it in 50 AD.
 The weeds aren't the enemy; they're nature's diagnostic crew.

+Test, don't guess.
 Get comprehensive soil testing: base saturation percentages, micronutrients, organic matter.
 Better yet, include biological assessment.
 The soil test reveals which elements are truly deficient versus locked up and unavailable.
 Biology can unlock what's there, but if an element is genuinely deficient, you must add it.
 And if it's excessive, you must adjust.

 Step 2: Chemistry First — Build the Foundation